Last Updated on September 29, 2022

 At the bottom of the bin, there is a small door that can be opened to remove the fully developed organic compost while you keep adding new scraps to the top.

 This method takes the longest to turn the scraps into soil.
 You can buy an enclosed bin or if you’re feeling crafty, you can DIY.

 A backyard compost tumbler is the EASIEST type of bin to use!
 It’s raised off the ground, which is really nice.
 It gives it a bit of extra critter protection.

 You put your food scraps in the compartment, give it a tumble, and voila!
 In a few short months, you’ll have organic compost.

 I recommend getting a tumbler with two compartments so once one is full and in the process of breaking down, you can keep adding your compost to the other side.

 This is great for small backyards and balconies.

 Also, known as a worm bin.
 I had a worm bin 360 which I found on craigslist for $60.
 Woot Woot!

-It did not come with the worms so I bought them at a local bait shop.
-I couldn’t handle vermicomposting and sent 1,000 worms to worm heaven may they rest in peace.
+It did not come with the worms, so I bought them at a local bait shop.
+I couldn’t handle outdoor worm composting and sent 1,000 worms to worm heaven.
+May they rest in peace.